rwash/rwash.github.io/about.md

 His research has won the Impact award at SOUPS for significant long-term impact on the usable security and privacy research and practice, a Google Security and Privacy Research award, and an NSF CAREER award.
 His work is supported by over $2 million from the US National Science Foundation.
-He was previously a professor at Michigan State University, and ge completed his PhD at the School of Information at the University of Michigan.
+He was previously a professor at Michigan State University, and he completed his PhD at the School of Information at the University of Michigan.

  <!-- Prior to studying information, Rick completed